-ATLANTA, May 28, 2014 /PRNewswire-USNewswire/ -- Members of the Law Enforcement Torch Run (LETR) kick off State Summer Games by lighting the "Flame of Hope" at 9 a.m.
-Friday, May 30 at Philips Arena's CNN Center entrance for the LETR Final Leg.
+ATLANTA, May 17, 2018 /PRNewswire-USNewswire/ -- Members of the Law Enforcement Torch Run (LETR) kick off State Summer Games by lighting the "Flame of Hope" at 9 a.m.
+Friday, May 18 at Andrew Young Square/ 240 Spring St. for the LETR Final Leg.

-Friday morning, Deputy Chief Shawn Jones and a Special Olympics Georgia athlete will light the torch and pass it off for the 2014 Final Leg Torch Run.
-The officers representing the Atlanta Police Department, Immigrations and Customs Enforcement, Georgia Bureau of Investigation, US Marshalls Service, MARTA Police Department, and several other agencies across the state.
+Friday morning, Atlanta Police Department Chief Shields and a Special Olympics Georgia athlete will light the torch and pass it off for the 2018 Final Leg Torch Run.
+The officers represent the Atlanta Police Department, Department of Juvenile Justice, Georgia Bureau of Investigation, US Marshalls Service, MARTA Police Department and several other agencies across the state.
 They will take the torch and begin their final leg of the run through downtown Atlanta and make their way onto Emory's campus.

-This weekend, nearly 3,000 State Summer Games athletes, coaches and unified partners will participate in aquatics, athletics, flag football, gymnastics, long distance walking and running, soccer, table tennis, tennis, and volleyball, with medals awarded throughout.
-The presenting sponsor of State Summer Games is Aetna.
+This weekend, May 18-20, nearly 3,000 State Summer Games athletes, coaches and unified partners will participate in aquatics, athletics, flag football, gymnastics, soccer, table tennis, tennis, and volleyball at Emory University, with medals and ribbons awarded throughout.

-At Opening, the parade of athletes will be led by former Pittsburgh Steeler Kordell Stewart, and athletes will be escorted by the Law Enforcement Torch Run Officers from across the state and Atlanta Silverbacks players.
-Ken Rodriguez of Fox 5 TV will be the Master of Ceremony.
+At the Opening Ceremonies, athletes will be escorted by the Law Enforcement Torch Run Officers from across the state alongside grand marshal, Hugh Douglas of 92.9 The Game, and Ken Rodriguez of Fox 5 TV will be the Master of Ceremony.

 The games are free and open to the public.
 Parking is free at Peavine Parking deck.